mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

 To enable the "PDF and Document" support plugin, you need:

-1. pdftocairo and pdfinfo for pdf only support.
+1. pdftocairo and pdfinfo for PDF only support.

-2. unoconv with headless support to support converting libreoffice supported documents as well, such as doc/ppt/xls/odf/odg/odp and more.
+2. unoconv with headless support to support converting LibreOffice supported documents as well, such as doc/ppt/xls/odf/odg/odp and more.
    For the full list see mediagoblin/media_types/pdf/processing.py, unoconv_supported.